liip/LiipMonitor/HEALTH_CHECKS.md

 ## WritableDirectoryCheck ##

-Checks if the user executing the script is able to write in the given directoty.
+Checks if the user executing the script is able to write in the given directory.